openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

     https: <int> # Defaults to 443.
 ```

-The `router.policy.expose` option contains lists of hostnames, NIC names and
+The `ingress.policy.expose` option contains lists of hostnames, NIC names and
 IP addresses.
 These will translate to IP addresses and then configure the
 `status.loadBalancer` field in the `Service`.
 Ovnk will pick up this field to
 configure the iptables rules.